-Israeli soldier convicted in killing of Palestinian man
+Israeli soldier convicted in killing of wounded Palestinian suspect

 Story highlights

-- Elor Azaria was caught on video shooting the Palestinian suspect in the head
+- Elor Azaria was caught on video shooting the wounded Palestinian suspect in the head

 - Azaria's defense argued that the soldier felt his life was in danger